eoandersson/astra/README.md

 ## Acknowledgments

-* Hat tip to all course assistants
+* A big thanks to all TDDD27 course assistants!